tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 After the registration is complete, the PACT team will contact the air carrier or their participant with the following connection information:

-- A token for authentication
+A token for authentication

 - The endpoint URL for the PACT test environment

-- Connection instructions, including the required header information
+  Connection instructions, including the required header information

 ### Registration

 To begin the registration process, contact Transport Canada at <pact-information-cfapc@tc.gc.ca> and identify the contacts listed in section [1.2.2.3 Mandatory Points of Contacts](#mandatory-points-of-contact).
 A PACT representative will reply within 2 business days to obtain additional information and complete the registration.

-**Note**: It is recommended that air carriers complete this process as soon as possible so they have enough time to successfully test their data submissions before mandatory compliance is required in the fall of 2024.
+**Note**: It is recommended that air carriers complete this process as soon as possible so they have enough time to successfully test their data submissions before mandatory compliance is required in April 2025.

 ### Initial Setup and Connection